Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lights/light_attenuation.rst

-When this setting is chosen, two sliders are shown, *Linear* and *Quadratic*, which control respectively the "linearness" and "quadraticness" of the falloff curve.
+When this setting is chosen, two sliders are shown, *Linear* and *Quadratic*, which control respectively the "linearness" and "quadraticness" of the fallofF-Curve.

 This lamp falloff type is in effect allowing the mixing of the two light attenuation profiles (linear and quadratic attenuation types).